dedis/odyssey/docs/attributes.md

 # Attributes

-We identified three main type of attributes that the data owners should be able to set in order to gain full control of their datasets:

-- **purpose**
-- **classification**
-- **access**
+Attributes are what control access to datasets.
+A data owner sets attributes on its datasets and a data scientist set the attributes on a project that requires to use the datasets.
+The attributes of the project must comply with the attributes of the selected datasets.
+For example, there might be an attribute of type "use" that defines the authorized use of a dataset.
+Let's say a data owner uploads a dataset and sets the following authorized uses:

+Authorized uses for dataset X:
+- [ ] authorized for use A
+- [x] authorized for use B
+- [ ] authorized for use C

+Then, if a data scientist requests "dataset X" in the context of "project Y" with the following attributes:

+Uses attributes on project Y:
+- [ ] need authorized use A
+- [x] need authorized use B
+- [x] need authorized use C

+The project wont be validated because it requests dataset X that doesn't allow the "use C".

 The attributes can be described in json syntax, which is convenient to update the catalog.
-The attributes are split into two categories: must_have and allowed.
+The attributes are split into two categories: "must_have" and "allowed".
 A "must_have" attribute is an attribute that must be selected by the data scientist to be accepted.
-This is the case of the "access" attributes.
-An "allowed" attribute is an attribute that can be selected by the data scientist but is not compulsory.
-This is the case of the "purpose" and "classification" attributes.
+In our previous example, the "use" attribute is of type "allowed": if "use C" is allowed on a dataset that doesn't mean that a data scientist must select "use C" to be accepted.
+An example of a "must_have" attribute is an attribute that defines the accreditation needed to use a dataset.
+If a dataset sets a required accreditation attribute "confidential" then a data scientist must have this accreditation and set it in the project for the project to be accepted.

 An attribute can have a "delegated_enforcement", which is necessary for attributes that can not be automatically validated because there is a textual